MacOS version history: Changed direction under Jobs

 Apple's financial losses continued and the board of directors lost confidence in CEO Gil Amelio, asking him to resign.
 The board asked Steve Jobs to lead the company on an interim basis, essentially giving him carte blanche to make changes to return the company to profitability.
-When Jobs announced at the World Wide Developer's Conference that what developers really wanted was a modern version of the Mac OS, and Apple was going to deliver it, he was met with applause.
+When Jobs announced at the World Wide Developer's Conference in 1997 that what developers really wanted was a modern version of the Mac OS, which would enable the development of applications to be five to ten times faster, and Apple was going to deliver it, he was met with applause.

-Over the next two years, a major effort was applied to porting the original Macintosh APIs to Unix libraries known as Carbon.
+Over the next two years, a major effort was applied to porting the original Macintosh API to Unix libraries known as Carbon.
 Mac OS applications could be ported to Carbon without the need for a complete re-write, making them operate as native applications on the new operating system.
 Meanwhile, applications written using the older toolkits would be supported using the "Classic" Mac OS 9 environment.
 Support for C, C++, Objective-C, Java, and Python were added, furthering developer comfort with the new platform.

 During this time, the lower layers of the operating system (the Mach kernel and the BSD layers on top of it) were re-packaged and released under the Apple Public Source License.
 They became known as Darwin.
 The Darwin kernel provides a stable and flexible operating system, which takes advantage of the contributions of programmers and independent open-source projects outside Apple; however, it sees little use outside the Macintosh community.

 During this period, the Java programming language had increased in popularity, and an effort was started to improve Mac Java support.
 This consisted of porting a high-speed Java virtual machine to the platform, and exposing macOS-specific "Cocoa" APIs to the Java language.

 The first release of the new OS — Mac OS X Server 1.0 — used a modified version of the Mac OS GUI, but all client versions starting with Mac OS X Developer Preview 3 used a new theme known as Aqua.
-Aqua was a substantial departure from the Mac OS 9 interface, which had evolved with little change from that of the original Macintosh operating system: it incorporated full color scalable graphics, anti-aliasing of text and graphics, simulated shading and highlights, transparency and shadows, and animation.
+Aqua marked a significant shift from the Mac OS 9 interface, which had seen minimal changes since the original Macintosh OS.
+It introduced full-color scalable graphics, text and graphic anti-aliasing, simulated shading and highlights, transparency, shadows, and animation.
 A new feature was the Dock, an application launcher which took advantage of these capabilities.

 Despite this, Mac OS X maintained a substantial degree of consistency with the traditional Mac OS interface and Apple's own Apple Human Interface Guidelines, with its pull-down menu at the top of the screen, familiar keyboard shortcuts, and support for a single-button mouse.
 The development of Aqua was delayed somewhat by the switch from OpenStep's Display PostScript engine to one developed in-house that was free of any license restrictions, known as Quartz.